BSEd in TESOL and World Language Education

 - A range of research methods

-In the spring, our students become the teachers and teach full-time at their host schools for much of the semester.
+In the Spring, our students become teachers and teach full-time at their host schools for much of the semester.
 Graduates may earn T-4 (initial) certification to teach in Georgia public schools.
 You may also pursue an Endorsement in Teaching English as a Second Language (TESOL).

-During the course of the program, all candidates will have an opportunity to work with children in each of the grade bands as required by the Georgia Professional Standards Commission.
+During the program, all candidates will have an opportunity to work with children in each grade band as required by the Georgia Professional Standards Commission.
 The grade bands are PK–2, 3–5, 6–8, and 9–12.
 Our faculty conduct research and publish in top peer-reviewed journals in the field of second language acquisition and learning.

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal .